microsoft/mdatp-devicecontrol/deployable examples/removable_media_v2/windows/devicecontrol/Allow access to allowed USBs.md

    1. Navigate to Home > Endpoint Security > Attack Surface Reduction
    2. Click on Reusable Settings
    3. Click (+) Add
-   4. Enter the Allowed USBs for the name.
+   4. Enter the *Allowed USBs* for the name.
    5. Optionally, enter a description
    6. Click on "Next"

+   1. Create an entry for  *SerialNumberId* = *6EA9150055800605*
+        1. Click (+) Add
+        2. Select "Reusable storage"
+        3. Click on "Configure setting"
+        4. Enter *SerialNumberId( 6EA9150055800605 )* for Name
+        5. Enter *6EA9150055800605* for SerialNumberId
+        6. Click "Save"

-   7. Set the match type toggle to MatchAny
+   7. Set the match type drop down to MatchAny
    8. Click "Next"
    9. Click "Add"
 </details>